 Critical areas are designated by the county, and each critical area has unique characteristics that are used for identification.
 Maps are a useful tool to help identify where critical areas occur, however, presence of critical areas is determined on an individual site basis.
 If you are interested learning more about critical areas on your land contact Aaron Rosenblum, Douglas County VSP Coordinator.

-Given the large acreage of land in Douglas County that is considered a critical area, most operations will have at least one critical area occurring.
+Large tracts of land in Douglas County are considered to be critical areas.
+Therefore, most operations will have at least one critical area occurring.

 What is the difference between VSP and Critical Area Ordinances?